 The rest of this chapter describes steps 1 to 4 in more detail.
-For deployment information, see "Deploying Artix J2EE Connector" on page 69.
+For deployment information, see "Deploying Artix J2EE Connector" on page 63.

-Your J2EE application must provide an end point to which the Artix J2EE Connector can dispatch incoming requests.
+How it works Your J2EE application must provide an end point to which the Artix J2EE Connector can dispatch incoming requests.
 This endpoint is a stateless session bean (SLSB).
 The SLSB implements a method for each service/port operation defined in the WSDL contract.
 The signature for each method is as defined by the JAX-RPC mapping.
 For each port, the Artix J2EE Connector creates a servant and registers it with the Artix bus.
 A servant is an object that implements the service/port operations specified in the WSDL file.
 The port is mapped to the SLSB by it JNDI name.
 Each servant is given a JNDI name for the SLSB home on which to receive the request.
-The port-to-JNDI mapping is specified in an external properties file, ejb servants.properties.
+The port-to-JNDI mapping is specified in an external properties file, ejb_servants.properties.
 On receiving a request, the servant resolves the SLSB home object from JNDI and creates an instance of the bean.
 The servant forwards the request to the SLSB and passes return types or exceptions to the Artix runtime and from there to the client.
+Demo The examples used in this chapter are taken from the Inbound Connection demo, which can be found in: ArtixInstallDir/cxx_java/samples/j2ee/inbound_connection